Location And Magnitude Of Conductance Changes Produced By Renshaw Recurrent Inhibition In Spinal Motoneurons

 Digital Object Identifier (DOI)

 Maltenfort, Mitchell G.; McCurdy, Martha L.; Phillips, Carrie A.; Turkin, Vladimir V.; and Hamm, Thomas M., "Location And Magnitude Of Conductance Changes Produced By Renshaw Recurrent Inhibition In Spinal Motoneurons" (2004).
-Neurobiology.
+Translational Neuroscience.
 88.